Mile High

 Does sunshine break down grumpy's walls too easily?

-No. The transformation is gradual and earned.
+No. The shift is gradual and earned.
 Noah's emotional walls have legitimate foundations, and Stella doesn't try to fix him, she just refuses to let his mood dictate hers, which slowly makes space for him to soften.

 Ready for your story?
 Imagine living it.